uselagoon/lagoon/docs/logging/kibana-examples.md

 ### Logs from a container

 Want to see the logs for a specific container \(php, nginx, etc\)?
 This section will help!
-Let's focus on looking at Nginx logs.
+Let's focus on looking at NGINX logs.

 * We start by opening up Kibana and selecting Discover \(\#1 in the screen shot below\).
 * From there, we select the container logs for our project \(\#2\).
 * Let's go to the search bar \(\#3\) and enter: `kubernetes.container_name: "nginx"`
-* This will display all Nginx logs for our project.
+* This will display all NGINX logs for our project.
 * Clicking on the arrow next to an entry \(\#4\) will expand that entry and show you all of the information it gathered.
 * Let's add the message field and the level field to the view.
 You can do that by clicking on "Add" on the left hand side \(\#5\).
 * You can change the time frame in the upper right hand corner of the screen \(\#6\), in the example below I'm looking at logs for the last 4 hours.